microsoft/onnxruntime/docs/execution-providers/add-execution-provider.md

 ---
-title: Add a new execution provider
+title: Add a new provider
 description: Instructions to add a new execution provider to ONNX Runtime
 parent: Execution Providers
 nav_order: 12